What’s the True Value of Multifamily Inbound Marketing?

 Cost per lead (CPL) = Total Marketing Spend / Total Leads

-For marketers looking for more comprehensive numbers, cost per customer acquisition can show the value of each customer brought in.
-For this, you simply divide spending by amount of customers.
+For marketers looking for more comprehensive numbers, cost per customer acquisition can show each customer’s value.
+For this, you divide spending by amount of customers.
 The value of customer acquisition cost is its use in calculating overall ROI.
-This, along with lifetime value (Annual Spend on Product or Service by the Customer * Expected life of customer), can help you come up with the ROI number your CFO desires.
+This, along with lifetime value (Annual Spend on Product or Service by the Customer * Expected life of customer), can help you develop the ROI number your CFO desires.

 ROI=( Lifetime Value – Cost Per Customer Acquisition)/ Lifetime Value

 This number is key to gaining support for your efforts.